mesosphere/dcos-docs-site/pages/services/percona-mongo/0.3.0-3.6.5/limitations/index.md

 ## Removing a Node

-Removing a node is not supported at this time.
+Removing a node is not supported at this time, however scaling down the number of members is possible.

 ## Rack-aware Replication